AnnalysaTheMinetester/cheese/README.md

 (The effects still need to be worked on, they are not perfect).

 ### License
-Code and Textures by Annalysa, GLGP LICENSE v2.1 for code, CC-BY-SA 3.0 UNPORTED for textures.
+Code and Textures by Annalysa, LGPL LICENSE v2.1 for code, CC-BY-SA 3.0 UNPORTED for textures.
 Sounds are CC0.

 ##### Italian traslation available